 14. It’s ok to be afraid, but it’s not ok to let fear stop you from doing what you love

-Like they say, courage is not the absence of fear, but the acknowledgement of it and taking over it.
+As they say, courage is not the absence of fear, but the acknowledgment of it and taking over it.
 Don’t let fear keep you from achieving awesomeness.
 Take risks, challenge things, and learn from your experiences.

 15. Some things you can just photograph with your mind… just enjoy them